 Every user gets a free US, Canadian, or toll-free number and can make free phone calls from computers and other devices to the US and Canada.
 You can also make international calls from a PC with our competitive international calling rates.

-No matter where you log in from, you’ll have full access to your contact list, recent calls, voicemail inbox, and everything you need to successfully make calls.
-You can also use business features like call recording, interactive voice response or phone menus, and shared phone numbers to improve your customer interactions.
+From any device you log in from, you’ll have full access to your contact list, recent calls, voicemail inbox, and more.
+Everything you need to successfully make calls is in one place.
+Working on building better customer relationships?
+Use call recording, phone menus, and shared phone numbers to improve their experience with your business.

 You can multitask to your heart’s content while taking a call since Quo’s AI call summaries take notes for you.
 On the Business plan, you also get call transcripts and automatic call recordings.